andreaippo/anagram-utils/README.md

 Execute from the project's root directory:

-`docker build -f Dockerfile -t anagram-utils && docker run -it anagram-utils`
+`docker build . -t anagram-utils && docker run -it anagram-utils`

 ## Usage